waku-org/docs.waku.org/docs/guides/nwaku/configuration.md

 title: Node Configuration
 ---

-Nwaku can be configured using a combination of the following methods:
+Waku nodes can be configured using a combination of the following methods:

 1. Command line options and flags
 2. Environment variables (recommended)